tony1234567891011/contentgen-takehome-master/README.md

 # i95dev AI Engineering Intern - Take-Home Assignment
 ## AI-Powered Product Description Generator

-Complete the assignment within 7 days of receiving it Submit by replying to the original assessment email with:
-GitHub repository link
-Brief overview of your approach (1-2 paragraphs)
-Any challenges you faced and how you overcame them Time spent on the assignment

-Welcome to Tony Lin's submission to the i95dev AI Engineering Intern take-home assignment!
-Below, I will explain all of my methodologies, challenges, and the resources I spent into this project.

 As a brief overview, my job is to build a product description generator that leverages LLMs to create compelling, SEO-optimized product descriptions and marketing copy based on basic product information.
 The system should also be able to generate missing product fields and product images using all available product data.

 ### Methodologies: